-Several members of the Lynchburg College community are sharing their expertise on special education with professionals around the world this year.
+Several members of the University of Lynchburg community are sharing their expertise on special education with professionals around the world this year.

 Dr. Polloway and Dr. Lubin also joined Dr. Jim Patton, an adjunct professor at Lynchburg, to write a chapter about intellectual and developmental disabilities for the second edition of The Handbook of Special Education, the definitive resource in the field of special education.
 Dr. Deanna Cash, director of Lynchburg’s MEd in Special Education, co-wrote the chapter on reading.